 Praslin is the second largest of the inner islands and flaunts some incredible hotels and resorts.
 Being a little sleepier than Mahe, Praslin caters to the more relaxed crowd.

-- Budget Self Catering: Treasure Island Retreat - Those looking to enjoy nature and save a few pennies on accommodation and food, opting for a self-catering stay on Praslin is a good bet.
-The best one you'll find on the island is Treasure Island Retreat.
 This hotel offers seafront apartments on Anse Kerlan, each complete with king-sized beds and a fully-equipped kitchen, and a furnished terrace or balcony.

-While you're check out some of my other articles.
 Below you'll find more ideas and travel inspiration for Praslin and the Seychelles islands.